- Format: Paperback

 - Publisher: Manchester University Press

-- BIC Category: Economics, BUSINESS & ECONOMICS / Economics / General, BUSINESS & ECONOMICS / General, BUSINESS & ECONOMICS / Education, Economics, finance, business & management / Economic theory & philosophy, Educational: Business studies & economics, Economics, finance, business & management / Economics
+- BIC Category: Service sector economics, BUSINESS & ECONOMICS / Economics / General, BUSINESS & ECONOMICS / General, Politics, Economics, BUSINESS & ECONOMICS / Education, Popular economics, Economics, finance, business & management / Economic theory & philosophy, Economics, finance, business & management / Economics

 - Series: Manchester Capitalism